odoo/documentation/content/applications/finance/payment_providers.rst

 .. |V| replace:: ✔

 .. note::
+   - Each provider has its own specific configuration flow, depending on which feature is available.
-   Some of these online payment providers can also be added as :doc:`bank accounts
+   - Some of these online payment providers can also be added as :doc:`bank accounts
-   <../finance/accounting/bank>`, but this is **not** the same process as adding
+     <../finance/accounting/bank>`, but this is **not** the same process as adding them as payment
-   them as payment providers.
-Payment providers allow customers to pay online, and bank accounts are added and configured on your Accounting app to do a bank reconciliation, which is an accounting control process.
+     providers.
+Payment providers allow customers to pay online, and bank accounts are added and configured in the Accounting app to do a :doc:`bank reconciliation
+     <accounting/bank/reconciliation>`.

 .. tip::
-   In addition to the regular payment providers that integrate with an API such as Stripe, PayPal, or Adyen, Odoo bundles the :doc:`Demo payment provider <payment_providers/demo>`.
-This payment provider allows you to make demo payments to test business flows involving online payments.
-No credentials are required as the demo payments are fake.
+   In addition to the regular payment providers that integrate with an API, such as Stripe, PayPal, or Adyen, Odoo bundles the :doc:`Demo payment provider <payment_providers/demo>`.
+This payment provider allows you to test business flows involving online payments.
+No credentials are required as the demo payments are dummy payments.

 .. _payment_providers/bank_payments: